ChiToan/Wolfpack-Assessment/README.md

 Models and Tables
 ------------
 I decided to create two models: Wolf and Pack, with their tables respectively.
 For the relation between those two models, I decided to use a linking table, since it was not specified if a wolf can only be in one or more packs.
 So there is a many-to-many relation between Wolf and Pack.
-For the location of a Wolf, I decided to use latitude and longitude, since that is the most logical way to keep track of wolves' locations in the wilf, instead of using a address.
+For the location of a Wolf, I decided to use latitude and longitude, since that is the most logical way to keep track of wolves' locations in the wild, instead of using a address.
 As for gender, I decided to use a string, since the current definition of gender is a bit controversial.

 API Requests
 ------------